dmlc/gluon-nlp/docs/examples/sentence_embedding/elmo_sentence_representation.md

 The ELMo pre-trained models are trained on Google 1-Billion Words dataset, which was tokenized with Moses Tokenizer.
 In GluonNLP, using either [NLTKMosesTokenizer](../../api/modules/data.rst#gluonnlp.data.NLTKMosesTokenizer) or [SacreMosesTokenizer](../../api/modules/data.rst#gluonnlp.data.SacreMosesTokenizer) should do the trick.
+Once tokenized, we can add markers for beginning and end of sentences.

 ```{.python .input}
 tokenizer = nlp.data.NLTKMosesTokenizer()